ausbin/webzone/content/about.md

 ![A photo of me][i1]

-Hi, I'm Austin Adams, a senior in Computer Science at the [Georgia Institute of Technology][1].
-Since I enjoy low-level work and computer science theory, I chose the Theory and Systems & Architecture [threads][2], and I expect to graduate in Fall 2018.
+Hi, I'm Austin Adams, a recent graduate of the [Georgia Institute of Technology][1] with a Bachelors in Computer Science.
 Previously, I attended [Kennesaw State University][3] for two years, one of which was full time in my senior year of high school through the [Dual Enrollment Honors Program][4].

-Today, I work as the head teaching assistant for CS 2110, the intro to computer architecture course at Georgia Tech.
-I manage a team of TAs creating course material with the ultimate goal of stuffing knowledge of circuits, assembly, and C into students' brains with minimal suffering.
+The highlight of my college career was working as the head teaching assistant for CS 2110, the intro to computer architecture course at Georgia Tech.
+When I wasn't managing the team of undergraduate TAs or answering emails, I spent a bunch of time writing autograders for [digital logic circuits][6], assembly code, malloc() implementations, and even [Gameboy Advance DMA][8].
+Here's some [praise from student evaluations][9].
-We get to help students write recursive assembly, malloc() implementations, and Game Boy Advance games — it's fun!

 Professionally, I've worked on both GNU/Linux and Windows applications, from shell scripts to ASP.NET MVC, but in my free time, I write tools